 Speculation of a global recession approaching in late 2020 and the US-China trade war have dampened demand in the global market, as they impacted business confidence which directly impacts the demand of businesses to buy shipping vessels.
 The deceleration of the Indian economy also had an impact, as India is one of the largest economies of the Asian region and the world.

 As climate change becomes a rising concern, fuel consumption will become a higher priority in vessel selection.
-The demand for green energy-run ships is also rising, as recently Western Marine Shipyard Ltd., the largest Bangladeshi shipbuilder, has acquired an order for an LNG driven vessel from Norway.
+The demand for green energy-run ships is also rising, as recently Western Marine Shipyard Ltd., the largest Bangladeshi shipbuilder, has acquired an order for an LNG-driven vessel from Norway.

-Large manufacturers in the shipbuilding industry, such as China, Japan, and South Korea, are more focused on the construction of large vessels, and make up nearly 90% of the ships built annually.
+Large manufacturers in the shipbuilding industry, such as China, Japan, and South Korea, are more focused on the construction of large vessels, and makeup nearly 90% of the ships built annually.
 The three Asian giants focus on large vessels above 50,000 Dead Weight Tonnage (DWT), and Bangladesh is focused on utility vessels or ships smaller than 12,000 DW.
-This means that Bangladesh has specialised production, which does not clash with the larger global producers.
+This means that Bangladesh has specialized production, which does not clash with the larger global producers.
 The demand for smaller vessels has shifted to developing countries as larger manufacturers hit capacity limits and costs are lower for smaller shipbuilding nations.